Home / edito / About PROTECTRAIL

 - derive from these results a future design for homogenous security.

 The project will show the implementation potential of short/medium term solutions.

-The project will also vision out the development of prospected solutions to match the future challenges.
+The project will also vision out the development of prospected solutions to match

 The market up-take potential is guaranteed by the participation of:

 - main railway and security solutions suppliers, enhancing the capability of producing standard systems;